 It’s the perfect mid-afternoon treat!

 Certain parts of the country are known for producing high-quality, tasty fruit (the Hawke’s Bay and Kerikeri, for example) – whilst in those regions, you’ll want to stop off at local orchards to stock up.

 Throughout the country though, you’ll find a number of Kiwi specialities in supermarkets and at fruit & veggie stores.

 Feijoas originated in South America but quickly became associated with New Zealand.
 They grow exceptionally well here and are found hanging off branches in many Kiwi gardens.

-This tasty fruit is readily available in the Autumn (March to June).
+This tasty fruit is readily available in the autumn (March to May, plus June).
 To eat one, you slice it open and then scoop out the flesh with a spoon.

 Many liken them to guavas or quince, but their complex flavour also brings to mind strawberries and pineapple, with a pear-like gritty texture, and a hint of mint.Pole to Pole

 Another imported fruit that quickly gained a name for itself in New Zealand is the kiwifruit.
 Just like its namesake, New Zealanders themselves are often referred to as “Kiwis.”
 It’s a fitting nickname.

 Originally from China, this fluffy little fruit (which resembles the kiwi’s feathery body) quickly took off here.

 With an original green kiwifruit (which is quite tart and has thicker skin) and golden kiwifruit (sweeter, with a thinner skin) being joined by a new range of unique flavours, there really isn’t anywhere better to get your hands on this quirky fruit.